 - Failure to report a change in circumstances within 30 days may result in immediate dismissal from the loan forgiveness program.

 The determination of whether awards are taxable for graduates is based on your employer.
-In those positions where graduates are employed by U.S. nonprofit agencies holding 501(c)3 status other than Yale University (whether in the U.S. or abroad) the award is considered non-taxable.
+In those positions where graduates are employed by U.S. nonprofit agencies holding 501(c)3 status other than Yale University, the award is considered non-taxable.
+This also includes non-profit-equivalent companies abroad, as IRS regulations around taxability cover only 501©3 status.

 - Awards for graduates employed by a non-501(c)3 agency are taxable.